-The Pulsed Laser Deposition (PLD) is a thin film deposition in which a pulsed laser radiation (usually produced by an excimer laser with a pulse duration of 15-30 ns) shots a "target" sited on the beam focal plane, inside a vacuum chamber.
+The Pulsed Laser Deposition (PLD) is a thin film deposition in which a pulsed laser radiation shots a "target" sited on the beam focal plane, inside a vacuum chamber.
 The laser energy causes the ablation and the evaporation of the chemical compounds in the target and produces a flux of material, named "plume".
 Such a material, under form of plume, arrives on a substrate and, at the opportune growth conditions (substrate temperature, atmosphere pressure, etc.), the growth of a thin film takes place.
 Usually the plume (composed not only by ions and electrons, but also macromolecules or macroscopic particulates) conserves the stoichiometry of the target, equal to that composing the deposited film.
 Moreover, since the ablation of the target is assisted by the laser, the deposition can occur either in ultra high vacuum as well as in a background gas (up to several mbar).

-Within the NFFA-project's activities, we here propose the installation of a multi-purpose Pulsed Laser Deposition system directly connected to a beamline of the ELETTRA synchrotron radiation facility located in Trieste (Italy) where angle-resolved photo-emission spectroscopy (ARPES) experiments can be performed.
+Within NFFA-Trieste, we here propose the installation of a multi-purpose Pulsed Laser Deposition system directly connected to a beamline of the ELETTRA synchrotron radiation facility, where angle-resolved photo-emission spectroscopy (ARPES) experiments can be performed.
 As a matter of fact, a very few ARPES systems integrated with deposition system has been proved to allow “Direct ARPES” (DARPES), on uncleaved in-situ grown thin films, thus circumventing all the surface-related problems, by allowing the synthesis and the characterization within the same ultra-high vacuum manifold, avoiding any surface contamination.

 Nevertheless, to date, DARPES on thin films and heterostructures mainly confined to small laboratories.
 We here propose to build-up a deposition facilities directly connecting on a LSF beamline thus removing the strong limitation of ex-situ transferring of synthesized samples, thus boosting the investigation of physical properties of complex materials and heterostructures by all synchrotron based surface-sensitive spectroscopic techniques.